deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18533/index.md

 > </details>

-> Table 1 presents the average scores of different LLMs on six categories of tasks in the LongBench benchmark, comparing the performance of several LLMs with different context scaling and alignment methods.
+> Table 1 presents the quantitative results of different long-context models on the LongBench benchmark across various tasks, comparing their performance with and without the LOGO training strategy.

 {{< table-caption >}}